yellowdog/python-examples/README.md

 ```

 Note that only one CSV file can be applied to any given Task Group.
 A single CSV file can, however, be reused for mutliple Task Groups.

+### Inspecting the Output of CSV Variable Substitution

+The `--process-csv-only` (or `-p`) option can be used with `yd-submit` to output the JSON Work Requirement after CSV variable substitutions only, prior to all other substitutions and property inheritance.

 # Worker Pool Properties